Travel and cancer

 • Get travel insurance or make sure your existing policy has been updated with your diagnosis and treatment details

 • Take your European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC) if you're travelling to the European Union.
+You can continue to use an EHIC card, but once expired, you will need to apply for a GHIC card to replace it.
 Visit the gov.uk website for more information.

 Access to medical care when you're away